yakimka/rst_tutorial/lesson_template.rst

 **Your Task:**

-(Clearly state what the student is expected to do or achieve using the interactive reStructuredText editor.
+(Clearly state what the student is expected to do.
-For example: "Recreate the document structure shown below," or "Experiment with different list types," or "Fix the errors in the provided example to make it render correctly.")
+If the '# Lesson Example' (right panel) is pre-filled, your task should guide the student to modify the existing content and observe the changes.
+For example: "Modify the provided list to include a third item," or "Change the heading level and see how it affects the output."
+If the task is to reproduce a piece of reStructuredText (e.g., an example shown rendered in this left panel), then the '# Lesson Example' (right panel) should ideally be empty or contain minimal boilerplate, and your task would be something like: "Recreate the document structure shown in the example above.")

 (You can use any reStructuredText markup here to format the lesson content, such as lists, bold/italic text, code blocks for syntax examples, etc.)